gee-community/qgis-earthengine-plugin/README.md

 To export data, you may use the `Export Image as GeoTIFF` algorithm.
 For feature collections added with the `retain as vector layer`, you may also right-click on the layer and use QGIS' built-in export functionality.

+**Note to Zac: add in information about the "read only" nature of data pulled in from GEE, and how to download into your project if you want to**

 ### Code Usage

 You can use Earth Engine datasets programmatically within QGIS using the `Python Console`: